 Discussion and reflection sessions take place on a weekly basis.
 Students are expected to discuss experiences in the internship, reflect on the professional learning process, and respond to any prompts assigned by the internship instructor.
 These discussion and reflection sessions are key elements for personal, academic, and professional development during the internship.
-Depending on the circumstances, these sessions may be held in person or virtually.
+These sessions may be held virtually.